Friday, August 14, 2020

 2020 Aug 14, Twister in Arkansas

-Last night I was watching Twister with Helen Hunt when I recalled visiting a museum that simulated a tornado but could not remember where.
-So, hubby and I searched the internet looking for museums that simulated tornados.
+Last night, I was watching Twister with Helen Hunt when I recalled visiting a museum that simulated a tornado, but I could not remember where.
+So, my husband and I searched the internet for museums that simulate tornadoes

-I take pictures everywhere we go and when we finally remember where the museum was located, I went into my photo file and found these photos.
+I take pictures everywhere we go, and when we finally remember where the museum was, I go into my photo file and find them.

 Hubby and I love to travel and visit museums.
-It is so sad right now because most of the museums are closed because of the COVID-19 virus.
+It is sad right now because most museums are closed due to COVID-19.

-Museum of Discovery's Tornado Alley Theater provides a riveting 7-minute experience for museum visitors as they relive the tornado that devasted the Governor's Mansion district area in downtown Little Rock, Arkansas January 1999.
+The Museum of Discovery's Tornado Alley Theater offers a riveting 7-minute experience for museum visitors, allowing them to relive the tornado that devastated the Governor's Mansion district area in downtown Little Rock, Arkansas, in January 1999.

-Here we heard stories of people who survived the storm while watching television footage of the event that was broadcast that fateful day on channel THV 11.
+Here, we heard stories of people who survived the storm while watching television footage of the event on channel THV 11 that fateful day.

-We could feel the rumble and roar as the simulated tornado passed in Tornado Alley theater, sponsored by All Clean USA Restoration Services.
+We could feel the rumble and roar as the simulated tornado passed in the Tornado Alley theater, sponsored by All Clean USA Restoration Services

 Tornado